Temuujin-Munkhtsetseg/Temuujin-Munkhtsetseg/README.md

 - 👋 Hi, I’m Tim (@Temuujin-Munkhtsetseg)
 - 👀 I’m interested in cooking, music, and cars!
-- 🌱 I’m currently studying Information Management & Information Systems with a focus in Intelligent Manufacturing at SSPU, Shanghai, China.
-I work as a developer & marketer @Pamberton and @Khuntaij-dev
 - 🧑‍🏭 I love learning, if you have a project you think we could work together on feel free to reach out!
-- 📫 How to reach me tim@khuntaij.com
+- 📫 How to reach me tim@pamberton.com